Skip to main content

 How far ahead should I book Asadero Chikali?

 • No booking required.
 This is a walk-in taco counter.
 Show up, order at the counter.
-The Inglewood brick-and-mortar is the easiest format , no reservations, no waitlist.
+The Inglewood brick-and-mortar is the easiest format, no reservations, no waitlist.
 The East L.A. truck location operates on a different schedule, so check before making the trip.

 What should I wear to Asadero Chikali?

 • Whatever you wore to the rest of your day.
 This is a casual strip-mall taco counter in Inglewood.
-There is no dress code, no tablecloths, and no reason to dress up.
+There is no dress code, no tablecloths, no reason to dress up.
 Come as you are.

 Is Asadero Chikali good for solo dining?

-• Yes, and arguably better solo or in pairs than in large groups.
-You can move through the menu faster, order a mix of tacos, and leave with a dozen tortillas without coordinating with a crowd.
+• Yes, arguably better solo or in pairs than in large groups.
+You can move through the menu faster, order a mix of tacos, leave with a dozen tortillas without coordinating with a crowd.
 The counter format suits solo eaters well.

 Can Asadero Chikali accommodate groups?